-The project “Large Carnivore Initiative for West- and Central Africa” was executed by Stichting Leo between [dates].
-Information was available on www.largecarnivoresafrica.com.
-The project has been finished and the website is no longer active.
+The project “Large Carnivore Initiative for West- and Central Africa” is an ongoing initiative by Stichting Leo.
+Information was available on www.largecarnivoresafrica.com, but is now available on our own website.
 You can access the information on this page and underlying pages.
 Please keep in mind that these pages act as an archive.
 Information may thus be outdated.
 Do you have any questions?
 Please ask them using our contact form.
 We are happy to answer.

 To enhance readability we shorten the project name “Large Carnivore Initiative for West- and Central Africa” to LCI.

 - Establishment and strengthening of a network for large carnivore conservation in the region, while practising human-carnivore-conflict mitigation.

 - Exchange of information between partners and members of the newly established Large Carnivore Network in the region.

 - Launch of media campaigns for the general public and lobbying activities with governments and policy makers.

 These have been translated to the following short term objectives: